lidiettes/sc-challenge/README.md

 Mower 1: starting position at (1, 2) facing north, with instructions LMLMLMLMLMLMM.
 Mower 2: starting position at (3, 3) facing east, with instructions MMRMMRMRRMRRM.

-Run the nodemon src/index.js command to start the simulation.
+Run the command to start the simulation.

 The console will display the simulation result for each slicer in the following format:
 Mower <mower number>: <end position>.